Bogotá № VII

 The Mom Test

 How to talk to customers without them lying to you.
 Essential for anyone building products.
-Your mom will tell you your idea is great - that's not validation.
-This book teaches you to ask the right questions.
+Your mom will tell you your idea is great.
+That's not validation.

 $100M Offers